giantswarm/edgedb-app/README.md

 The chart is slightly opinionated for Giant Swarm's use case, but may be generic enough to be used by others.
 PRs are welcome.

+Note to Giant Swarm customers: EdgeDB is used internally in our platform not currently offered as a managed app.
+You are welcome to use this chart if it suits your needs, but it will not be monitored and support will be on a best-effort basis.

 ## Installing

 There are several ways to install this app onto a workload cluster.